 // TryReserve is called for each items even if the first one returns true

 LINQ provides a declarative way to work with collections.
-By declarative, I mean that you express what you want but you don't know how it will be executed.
-Sometimes it may optimize multiple methods by combining them or change the execution order.
+By declarative, I mean that you express what you want but not how it will be executed.
+Sometimes it may optimize multiple methods by combining them or by changing the execution order.
 It's very similar to SQL in that sense.
-Let's see an example that shows that the execution may be different from what you expect.
+The following example shows that execution can differ from what you might expect.

 var result = Enumerable.Range(0, 10)